ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 Signed with the JSON Web Signature using the “Foundational Trust Module” Identity key, this data is the fundamental identity of the device.
 Every MOSIP compliant device will need the foundational trust module.
 **Accepted Values**:
 ```
-    serialNo - Same as the Physical ID
+    serialNo - Same as the Physical Id

     make - Brand name